renesas/ble-sdk6-examples/connectivity/hibernation_and_stateaware_hibernation/Readme.md

     - DA1453x is refering to DA14531-00, DA14531-01, DA14530 and DA14535.
     - The DA14531-00 is the main DA14531 device.
 The -00 is just a new naming to introduce the variant DA14531-01.
 The DA14531-01 is a ROM variant of the main DA14531-00.
     - The DA14535 is a DA14531 upgrade.
+	- The DA14533 is optimized for automotive and industrial applications at higher temperatures, and it is rated as operating up to 105 ºC and compliant with the AEC-Q100 (Grade 2) standard.

 - This project starts with undirected connectable advertising